FabriceSalvaire/wikijs-fork/README.md

 1. Install [Vue DevTools](https://devtools.vuejs.org) browser extension (Chrome, Firefox)

+# Dev Tools

+This repository contains these tools (written in Python or Bash):
+- a tool to explore imports in the source code and match them with `package.json` dependencies
+- a tool to upgrade `@mdi/font` package: lookup for mdi icons in the source code and check for upgrade using the changelog
+- a tool to fetch PR from github
+- a tool to apply `yarn add / upgrade`
+- a Bash shell script to build the project
+- a tool to rsync on the server

 # Further Modification Ideas

 - Insert Link : insert the page title instead of its slug